 The Sunday that falls within this week is traditionally a Sunday in which we, at Saint Thomas, celebrate Christian Unity, our common faith in our Lord Jesus Christ with all Christians throughout the world.
 This year the Sunday falls on January 20.
 All are welcome to join us.

 From Saint Paul’s letter to the Galatians: There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.

 Candlemas: The Feast of the Presentation

 The Feast of the Presentation (also known as Candlemas) is always the 40th day after Christmas Day, or February 2.
 Candlemas commemorates the time when, according to the Gospel of Luke, Mary and Joseph took the child Jesus to the temple as per the Jewish custom.
-In 2017, Candlemas falls on a Thursday, and we have a Solemn Eucharist at 5:30pm to celebrate.
-In addition, we have a special Candlemas Procession at 4pm on the Sunday following, that is, Sunday, February 5, at 4pm, sung by the Saint Thomas Choir of Men and Boys.
+In 2019, Candlemas falls on a Saturday, and we celebrate with one said service in the Chantry Chapel.
+In addition, we have a special Candlemas services on Sunday, February 3.

 The story of the Presentation is told in the Gospel of Luke, chapter 2, beginning at verse 22: